 5. Always Use Internet Security Applications

 Antivirus software should be used on all devices, from PCs to laptops and mobiles.
-Most reputable Internet Security companies such as Symantec or McAfee have special plans for small business owners that will allow them to protect all devices with a single license.
+Most reputable Internet Security companies such as Symantec / McAfee have special plans for small business owners that will allow them to protect all devices with a single license.

 You can also choose from different types of Internet Security applications.
 Some basic ones may only offer anti-virus features, while more comprehensive versions will come fully loaded with multiple features.

-Cyber security in a Nutshell
+Wrap Up: Cyber Security in a Nutshell

 Cyber security is the defence of systems, networks, programs, and even data from digital attacks.
 Cyber threats on the other hand are the elements that cyber security guards against.
 These threats are designed to do some form of harm to the companies or individuals they target.